facebook/react-native/docs/LinuxWindowsSupport.md

 The basic Android development workflow should be working.

 Opening the Chrome debugger when you select Menu -> Debug JS is not supported yet.
-There is the [PR #3394](https://github.com/facebook/react-native/pull/3394) for this.
+There is the [PR #3394](https://github.com/facebook/react-native/pull/3394) for this (merged in 0.14.0-rc).

 ## What's missing on Windows